Know Your Rights

-Based upon a document on Tenants’ Rights published by Legal Services of Jersey (p.
-30), landlords must provide heat as required by the state codes and the local town or city ordinance.
+Based upon a document on Tenants’ Rights (and here in Spanish) published by Legal Services of Jersey (p.
+44), landlords must provide heat as required by the state codes and the local town or city ordinance.
 Under the state housing codes, from October 1 to May 1, the landlord must provide enough heat so that the temperature in the apartment is at least 68 degrees from 6 am to 11 pm.
 Between 11 pm and 6 am, the temperature in the apartment must be at least 65 degrees.
 The housing inspector or board of health in your town enforces the heat requirements in the state and local codes.
 Larger cities have special no-heat hotlines that are set up to handle complaints.

-Tenants residing in apartments without heat and hot running water, or who have had their utilities shut off can call the Department of Property Maintenance at 973-266-5320.
+Tenants residing in apartments located in East Orange without heat and hot running water, or who have had their utilities shut off can call the Department of Code Enforcement at 973-266-5320.

 To report heating problems or related issues from Friday evening at 5:00 pm through Monday morning at 8:00 am, call: